-I am Professor of Philosophy in the Department of Philosophy and a faculty member in the Center for Chronobiology, the Science Studies Program and the Interdisciplinary Program in Cognitive Science at the University of California, San Diego.
+I am Emeritus Professor of Philosophy in the Department of Philosophy and in the Center for Circadian Biology and the Interdisciplinary Program in Cognitive Science at the University of California, San Diego.

-These interests are part of a broader project of constructing a dynamic mechanistic philosophy of science.
-The "new mechanistic philosophy of science" takes the view that phenomena are often explained by specifying and describing the responsible mechanisms.
-This is in accord with how life scientists actually work, but contrasts with the assumption in traditional philosophy of science that explanation involves deduction from laws.
-On my analysis, researchers develop mechanistic explanations by decomposing a phenomenon into component operations localized in component parts of the mechanism.
-To understand how these component parts and operations generate the phenomenon, researchers must also recompose the mechanism.
+A major source for what has been labled the "new mechanistic philosophy of science" was my 1993 book with Robert Richardson, Discovering Complexity (reissued with a new introducton for MIT Press in 2010).
+We articulated the view that phenomena are often explained by specifying and describing the responsible mechanisms.
+This is in accord with how many life scientists actually work, but contrasts with the assumption in traditional philosophy of science that explanation involves deduction from laws.
+On our analysis of mechanistic research, researchers develop mechanistic explanations by decomposing a phenomenon into component operations localized in component parts of the mechanism.
+More recently I have emphasized that to understand how these component parts and operations generate the phenomenon, researchers must also recompose the mechanism.
 The orchestrated activity of a mechanism often reflects complex, non-linear organization of its components and the ways in which the mechanism is situated in a larger environment.
-In recent work, Adele Abrahamsen and I characterize mechanistic accounts that draw upon resources of dynamical systems theory to explain the temporal orchestration of operations within a mechanism as dynamic mechanistic explanations.
+Adele Abrahamsen and I characterized accounts that integrate mechanistic detail with computational modeling, drawing upon resources of dynamical systems theory to explain the temporal orchestration of operations within a mechanism, as dynamic mechanistic explanations.

-Third, scientific investigation typically occurs within the context of institutions and communities.
+I try to main a focus on how scientific investigation occurs within the context of institutions and communities.
 Professional societies and journals do not just happen—they require constructive effort by scientists.
 They often are the result of deliberation by scientists about the kind of research they endorse and what types of colleagues they want to associate with.
 These institutions, however, also help define the opportunities for career development by scientists.
 I have examined how research at the intersection of established disciplines gives rise to new institutions.

-My approach to these issues in philosophy of science is naturalistic.
-I appeal to the actual practice of science, particularly as observed in its history, to answer such questions as what counts as a mechanistic explanation, how new techniques are developed to investigate them, and the role institutions play in shaping investigations.
-Much of my work over the past two decades focused on the creation of modern cell biology in the mid-twentieth century.
+My approach to all these issues in philosophy of science is naturalistic.
+I appeal to the actual practice of science, both as observed in its history and in contemporary laboratories, to answer such questions as what counts as a mechanistic explanation, how new techniques are developed to investigate them, and the role institutions play in shaping investigations.
+Much of my work over the past thee decades focused on the creation of modern cell biology in the mid-twentieth century.
 New techniques such as cell fractionation and electron microscopy enabled the decomposition of the cytoplasm of cells into component organelles and their operations.
 The main results of this investigation appeared in Discovering Cell Mechanisms (Cambridge University Press, 2006).